Does the term “organize your car” sound like an exercise in futility? Fret not, friend! You can win at the car organization game.

 Back Seat Organization Ideas

-22. Back Seat Organizer, Kick Mat and Tablet Holder
+22. Keep Kids Happy With a Back Seat Organizer, Kick Mat and Tablet Holder

 The first thing I think of when it comes to organizing the back seat is the back of the seats themselves.
 As any mom knows, those seat backs need protection from kids’ shoes and can provide space for entertainment and storage galore.